A characterization of some finite simple groups by their character codegrees: Introduction

 \section{Introduction}

 Let $G$ be a finite group and let $\chi$ be an irreducible complex character of $G$.
 Let $\ker(\chi)$ denote the kernel of $\chi$, that is, the set of all elements $g\in G$ such that $\chi(g)=\chi(1)$.
-The positive integer $\chi(1)$ is called a character degree or a degree of $\chi$.
-This is the degree of the representation of $G$ that affords the character $\chi$.
-In \cite{CH}, Chillag and Herzog call the number $|G|/\chi(1)$ a `character degree quotient', and obtain several interesting results concerning the structure of the finite groups $G$ by putting certain arithmetic restriction on these character degree quotient.
+The positive integer $\chi(1)$ is called the character degree of $\chi$.
+This is the degree of a complex representation of $G$ that affords the character $\chi$.
+In \cite{CH}, Chillag and Herzog call the number $|G|/\chi(1)$ a `character degree quotient', and obtain several interesting results concerning the structure of the finite groups $G$ by putting certain arithmetic restriction on these character degree quotients.
 For example, they show that if $|G|/\chi(1)$ is a prime power for some irreducible character $\chi$ of $G$, then $G$ is not a finite nonabelian simple group (see \cite[Theorem 1]{CH}).
-In a subsequent paper \cite{CMM}, Chillag, Mann and Manz called the quotient $|G|/\chi(1)$ a `codegree of $\chi$'.
-Among other results, they show that if $G$ has an irreducible character $\chi$ which satisfies the same condition as above for a prime $p$, then $\chi$ is monomial and $F^*(G)=O_p(G)\neq 1$, where $F^*(G)$ is the generalized Fitting subgroup of $G$ and $O_p(G)$ is the largest normal $p$-subgroup of $G$.
+In a subsequent paper \cite{CMM}, Chillag, Mann and Manz called the quotient $|G|/\chi(1)$ the `codegree of $\chi$'.
+Among other results, they show that if $G$ has an irreducible character $\chi$ which satisfies the same condition as above for a prime $p$, then $\chi$ is monomial and $F^*(G)=O_p(G)> 1$, where $F^*(G)$ is the generalized Fitting subgroup of $G$ and $O_p(G)$ is the largest normal $p$-subgroup of $G$.
 This result was later reproved by Riese and Schmid in \cite{RS}.